30 November 2005

 Dear Mr Rundle

-The submission has been assessed for the purposes of the protected species provisions of Part 13 and the wildlife trade provisions of Part 13A of the EPBC Act.
-As no formal Statement of Management Arrangements was submitted for the IMFP, consideration of the accreditation of the management arrangements against Part 10 of the EPBC Act is not possible at this time.
+The fishery has been strategically assessed against the Australian Government's Guidelines for the Ecologically Sustainable Management of Fisheries for the purposes of Part 13 and the wildlife trade provisions of Part 13A of the EPBC Act.
+As the draft Statement of Management Arrangements has not yet been finalised for the SJTF, consideration of the accreditation of the management arrangements under Part 10 of the EPBC Act is not possible at this time.

-I propose to include product from the IMFP WTO on the List of Exempt Native Specimens so that exporters would not require EPBC Act export permits.
-The fishery would continue to operate as a WTO for the period of the declaration (12 months) and all WTO conditions would continue to apply.
+I propose to include product from the SJTF WTO on the list of Exempt Native Specimens so that exporters would not require EPBC Act export permits.
+The fishery would continue to operate as a WTO for the 3 year period of the declaration and all WTO conditions would continue to apply.

-I look forward to being advised by AFMA of the formalisation of management arrangements for the IMFP and making new decisions regarding the export approval of these permits.
-I trust that you will ensure that industry participants are made aware of the status of export approval and the requirements for the continuation of the export of product from the IMFP.
+DEH is able to make an assessment of the more formal management arrangements for the SJTF at any time.
+I look forward to action toward a more formal set of management arrangements for the SJTF.
+I trust that you will ensure that industry participants are made aware of the status of export approval and the requirements for the continuation of the export of product from the SJTF.

-I would like to thank you for the constructive way in which your officials have approached this task and have attached for your information a copy of my advice to the Senator the Hon Ian Macdonald (Attachment B).
+I would like to thank you for the constructive way in which your officials have approached this task and have attached for your information a copy of my advice to Senator the Hon Ian Macdonald.

 Delegate of the Minister for the Environment and Heritage